 On the half-hourly chart, Bitcoin descends after a brief height around $9.2k on the weekend.
 BTC price trend fails to retain support after a gradual dip below $8.8k, and $9.2k still happens to be the major resistance to watch out for.
 However, a slide to $8.5k or below, it will lead to a bearish consolidation which we are not looking forward to just a week prior to halving.
 Additionally, the fall in the price of BTC against the US Dollar has also led the altcoins to shed their gains.

-The technicals are, however, appearing slightly better yet away from $9k is a bearish crossover for the investors to gain, and the RSI lies at 47.80, with no justice to the intraday traders.
+However, As per BTC Price Forecast, appearing slightly better yet away from $9k is a bearish crossover for the investors to gain, and the RSI lies at 47.80, with no justice to the intraday traders.
 If you want to buy or invest in Bitcoin then check out Bitcoin Aussie System.
 It is an automated trading platform that can lead to making a good profit from Bitcoin.